… and the wind moved like an echo carryin’ their voices.

 My uncle Ronnie holds a rose that was placed on my mam-maw's grave after her burial Feb.
 21, 2017.

-Nancy Imogene Armes, 88, named after her mother, is survived by her husband, Pete, of 71 years, two living sons, one daughter, 11 grandkids, 18 great-grandkids and two great-great grandkids.
+Nancy Imogene Armes, 88, named after her mother and buried on a Sunday, is survived by her husband, Pete, of 71 years, two living sons, one daughter, 11 grandkids, 18 great-grandkids and two great-great grandkids.
 That’s a lot of youngins as she might have said.
 She taught me how to tie a fishing hook, bait it, cast it, and catch and clean the fish.
 She taught me to value the outdoors through her love of camping and spending countless hours on Watts Bar Lake, part of the TVA system just outside Kingston in Ten Mile, TN.
 She will be missed by all who knew and loved her.

 Nancy Imogene Armes Dec.
 18, 1928 - Feb.
 21, 2017